vmiklos/plees-tracker/guide/src/usage.md

 The sleep cards are not re-created when changing settings, so you need to restart plees-tracker to see the effect.

+### Do not disturb when tracking

+This option enables automatic activation of DND (Do Not Disturb) mode when you start tracking your sleep.
+When toggled on for the first time, you will be prompted to grant Plees Tracker permissions to modify DND settings.

+Upon ceasing sleep tracking, the DND setting you had enabled prior to initiating the tracking will be restored.

 ## Sleep activity

 The sleep activity allows modifying the start,  stop time or rating of a single recorded sleep,